 The air came down a pipe on the back side of the strut.
 It had a telescoping section to accommodate the enormous change in strut length between weight on and off the wheels.

 Bill Spidle provided a picture and drawing of the turbine (97 in the illustration above) that spun up the tire.

 You can't ask for a better look at the NNAM F7U's cockpit unless you're seated in it.
 See HERE.
 Unfortunately, the cockpit is not accurate.
-One of the throttles is from an F8U Crusader, instruments and switches are missing, the gun sight is similar to the one in the earliest F7U-3s, the ejection seat lacks detail, etc. Also see HERE.
+One of the throttles is from an F8U Crusader, instruments and switches are missing, the gun sight is similar to the one in the earliest F7U-3s but probably not even correct for one of them, the ejection seat lacks detail, etc. Also see HERE.

-While the airplane has an actual Vought F7U-3 ejection seat in it, the seat lacks detail like a cushion/survival pack, a parachute, shoulder harness, the ejection handle and curtain, etc. The Vought seat was also unconventional in that the seat bucket and head rest could be positioned separately for cruise, landing, air-to-air combat, etc. As a result, the headrests could be in slightly different positions.
+While the airplane has an actual Vought F7U-3 ejection seat in it, the seat lacks detail like a cushion/survival pack, a parachute, shoulder harness, the ejection handle and curtain, etc. Also note that the Vought seat was also unconventional in that the seat bucket and head rest could be positioned separately for cruise, landing, air-to-air combat, etc. As a result, the headrests could be in slightly different positions.

 I'm not sure about the afterburner.
 The museum's airplane has exposed afterburner petals.

 Don Hinton Photo